gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 American culture converts aesthetic difficulty into moral failure.
-The work that is hard to understand is not ahead of its time — it is pretentious.
+The work that is hard to understand is not ahead of its time.
+It is pretentious.
-The artist who cannot find an audience is not misunderstood — they are self-indulgent.
+The artist who cannot find an audience is not misunderstood.
+They are self-indulgent.

 This conversion makes it impossible to ask the right question: